Coarse-Grid Selection Using Simulated Annealing: Results

 For the nine-point finite-element stencil, we see similar results to those reported above and, consequently, do not include figures detailing the individual experiments in as much detail.
-Most notably, the best partitioning that we achieve by hand is a slightly worse in this case (as detailed in~\Cref{ssec:benchmarks}), and the partitioning using the greedy algorithm is better than in the FD case, yielding $|F|/|\Omega| = 0.752$.
+Most notably, the best partitioning that we achieve by hand is a slightly worse in this case (as detailed in~\Cref{ssec:benchmarks-cgsa}), and the partitioning using the greedy algorithm is better than in the FD case, yielding $|F|/|\Omega| = 0.752$.
 At left of \Cref{fig:maxfptVsastepPsubdomPcyc_FE32_5_maxfptVsubdomshape_struc_geom}, we show an analogous figure to \Cref{fig:maxfptVsastepPsubdomPcyc_FD32_struc_geom_5-50K2-5L2M_2-3-4-6} for the case of $5\times 5$ subdomains.
 Here, we observe the same stratification.
 However, we are able to recover the same quality of partitioning as the best by-hand partitioning using $5\times 5$ subdomains and \num{2000000} SA steps per DoF.
 Also note that we see the same mild dependence on the number of SA steps per DoF per sweep as we did in the FD case.
-The right panel of \Cref{fig:maxfptVsastepPsubdomPcyc_FE32_5_maxfptVsubdomshape_struc_geom} shows how the quality of partitioning changes with subdomain size and total work budget.
-Similarly, there is an improvement in performance with additional work for larger subdomain sizes, but that improvement stagnates with additional work for smaller subdomain sizes.
+The right panel of \Cref{fig:maxfptVsastepPsubdomPcyc_FE32_5_maxfptVsubdomshape_struc_geom} shows how the quality of partitioning changes with subdomain size and total work budget, with SA steps per DoF per sweep reported in~\cref{tab:stepsFig8} in~\cref{appendix:data}.
+Similarly to the FD case, there is an improvement in performance with additional work for larger subdomain sizes, but that improvement stagnates with additional work for smaller subdomain sizes.
 Sample grids generated for the finite-element case, including colouring to indicate subdomain choice, are shown in~\Cref{fig:cfnodes_struc_32X32_FE_geom_5-6_2000000_1}.